 - Log on to the DMS console as a DMS administrator.

-- On the SQLConsole tab, enter the following SQL statement to view the tables in the
+- On the SQLConsole tab, enter the following SQL statement and click Execute to view the tables in the database:

-SHOW TABLES;Note When DMS performs the lock-free schema change, two temporary tables are generated.
+SHOW TABLES;Note When DMS changes the schema of a table without locking tables, two temporary tables are generated.

-- Click the task number of the task that you want to view.
+- On the Task page, click the task number of the task that you want to view.
 The Execution details dialog box appears.